Whichever industry you’re working in right now, you’re probably in a crunch to come up with new content.

 One of the most important things you can do for your content production is to hire a talented freelance copy editor (or several).
 There are many ways to find writers through referrals, online marketplaces, and article writing sites.
 But how can you find the freelancer you’re looking for amid all that?

-A few tips to help you spot what you’re looking for and retain the ones you like:
+Here are a few tips to help you spot what you’re looking for and retain the ones you like:

 1. Figure out what kind of writer works best for you